yul154/Jnova/Core Java Volume/Chapter 9 Collections.md

 it.next();
 it.remove(); // OK
 ```
-### 9.1.4 Generic Utility Methods
+### 9.1.4 Generic Utility Methods.

-the library supplies a class `AbstractCollection` that leaves the fundamental methods  `size` and `iterator` abstract but implements others.
+The library supplies a class `AbstractCollection` that leaves the fundamental methods  `size` and `iterator` abstract but implements others.
 ---
 ## 9.2 Interfaces in the Collections Framework
 <img width="448" alt="Screen Shot 2021-10-09 at 9 52 04 PM" src="https://user-images.githubusercontent.com/27160394/136660614-4f06b636-ab49-4f57-8cc7-2a8430fce678.png">